ikcilrep/ESchool/README.md

 ESchool helps creating, managing and publishing quizes in very simple way.
 It keeps track of scores, teacher can see every student score, time, each student has history of all quizzes.
 Quiz has start and finish time, so it can be used as test.

+## What user needs to do?

+All teacher or student has to do is log in, and follow simple, intuitive steps to create or play quizzes.